InterAmerican University is one of three CRNA schools in Puerto Rico.

 CRNA Program Summary

 Are you concerned that the InterAmerican University’s Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).
 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 You’ll spend your 28 months in an integrated program.
-You will need to be proficient in writing and speaking English and Spanish.
+You will need to be proficient in writing and Spanish.